ttm-advisors/school-network-diagnostic-guide/FAQ.md

 One of the early problems Wifi helped solve, especially in schools that  that it allowed

 In older schools especially, WiFi is an important

+### How do these pieces - the public internet and the DOE connection to it, the DOE ring and nodes that compose its WAN, the last mile, and schools' own

 ### New York City has never really figured out how to do it right
-(Note to P.S.: Which specific projects, in 2007 and in 2017, does this refer?)

 In 2007 New York City began installing cables, connections and other things required to provide high speed internet to school buildings.
 It spent a lot of money, \(over $300 million\) and by one account it did not put adequate controls and oversight in place to ensure that the system-wide upgrade was done properly or within budget.
 Surveys done by various people show there are serious limitations on the availability of high speed internet in schools, particularly in areas of underserved students.

 In June 2017 New York City asked that companies bid on the right to upgrade the system and has $750 million allocated in a master plan to do so by 2020.
 Experts point out that there are serious questions about how the money will be spent and whether by the time the planned upgrades are done they will be adequate.
 An [city audit report from 2017](https://comptroller.nyc.gov/wp-content/uploads/documents/SI16_082A.pdf) reports that

 ### So what is the problem in any one school building?

-This is the multi-facetted, really complicated question.
+This is the multi-facetted, complicated question.
 The answer is maybe problem 2 \(it does not get the last mile\), problem 3, \(it does not get into the building with enough power for all the students\), problem 4 \(it does not get to where the students need it with enough power for all the students in the class\) OR A COMBINATION OF ALL OF THESE PROBLEMS.